 Fothergill Watson was born in Mansfield in 1841.
 Until the death of his father, he lived at a house called The Linden on Chesterfield Road.
 (I believe it was situated somewhere close to where the big Tesco is now).
 His half-brother, Robert Mackie Watson lived at the Linden until his own death in 1906.

 Fothergill and his mother left Mansfield for Nottingham on the death of his father in 1852, and Fothergill trained to become an architect.
 He had his own office in Nottingham by the early 1860s.
 Fothergill’s work in Mansfield was mainly for The Mansfield Improvement Commission (a forerunner of the Borough Council) of which Robert Mackie Watson was the chairman…

-The earliest of the these buildings was the 1874 rebuilding of the Mansfield branch of the Nottingham and Notts Bank.
-Fothergill was to built their Thurland Street headquarters in Nottingham (seen on the Watson Fothergill Walk).
+The earliest of these buildings was the 1874 rebuilding of the Mansfield branch of the Nottingham and Notts Bank.
+Fothergill was to build their Thurland Street headquarters in Nottingham (seen on the Watson Fothergill Walk).

 I took a wander round Mansfield with my trusty copy of Darren Turner’s Fothergill Catalogue to find which buildings are still standing.
 The bank on Church Street (A7) has long since been absorbed into the adjacent Swan Inn.

 Next, I went up to the other side of the Market Place (past T.C.
 Hine’s Bentinck Memorial) to the other Fothergill commission of 1874, some shops and offices at the back of the Town Hall.
 Where Exchange Row meets Queens Walk (A8), these presently look empty.
 The twin gable and the pillar mullions in the windows seem to be a signature of Fothergill’s Mansfield buildings of this period.